 One highly effective approach for eliminating headaches, which you may not have considered, is to test for food intolerances and improve your digestion.
 There’s an important link that many people do not consider between headaches and digestion.

 Many headaches develop a pattern that goes something like the following: The headache may start as tight muscles at the base of the skull and neck.
 The pain may then spread up the back of the head or around one side of the head.
 Sometimes the pain may wrap around the head behind or above the eyes like a hatband.
 Your pain level may vary and can be anything from a dull ache, to what many describe as a full-blown migraine headache.
 This type of headache is most often associated with fluctuations in blood sugar or mineral imbalances that occur when your digestion is compromised.
 Patients have even told us they have gas and headaches together.
+Some patients even say they have a digestion migraine.
 Once patients understand the connection between headaches and digestion they often report that they have a digestion migraine.
 The good news is that if you scientifically modify your diet versus guessing at which foods cause your headache, and improve your digestion, and reduce food sensitivities, you’ll be able to eliminate most of these headaches.

 Some people experience headaches where there’s pain at the top of the skull.
 Often these headaches are the result of bowel toxicity and liver stress.
 You may have even experienced one of these “hangover” headaches after a night of excessive drinking or eating too many rich foods.
 Improving digestion, elimination, and nourishing the liver can help you prevent these types of headaches.